lewagon/wait-on-check-action/README.md

 # Wait on Check action

 This action can be used to halt any workflow until required checks for a given ref pass successfully.
-It uses [GitHub Check Runs API](https://developer.github.com/v3/checks/runs/#list-check-runs-for-a-git-reference) to poll for a given check result agains a given git ref — until a check either succeeds or fails.
+It uses [GitHub Check Runs API](https://developer.github.com/v3/checks/runs/#list-check-runs-for-a-git-reference) to poll for a given check result agains a given git ref—until a check either succeeds or fails.

 On a failed check the action will exit with 1 and stop the workflow.
 On success it will yield control to next step.

 :tada: It allows to work around a GitHub Actions limitation of non-interdependent _workflows_ (we can only depend on `job`s [inside a single workflow](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds)).

+In other words, you can **run your workflows in parallel** and only proceed with workflow B after workflow A completes and reports success.

 ### A real-world scenario